adorsys/keycloak-ssi-deployment/docs/CLI_GUIDE.md

 ---

+## Overview

+The Keycloak SSI CLI simplifies the setup, configuration, and testing of Self-Sovereign Identity (SSI) environments built on Keycloak with OID4VCI (OpenID for Verifiable Credential Issuance).
+It automates complex tasks such as realm setup, credential flow testing, and environment provisioning — all from a single, portable CLI interface.

+---

+## Prerequisites

+Before using the CLI tool, ensure the following dependencies are installed on your system:

+- **OpenSSL** — for SSL/TLS certificate generation and cryptographic operations
+- **Keytool** — Java key and certificate management utility (included with JDK)
+- **jq** — lightweight and flexible command-line JSON processor
+- **yq** — portable command-line YAML processor (used for configuration management)
+- **figlet** — ASCII art generator for an enhanced CLI display
+- **Java Version:**
+  - A minimum of Java 17 is required.
+  - For compatibility with the `keycloak-ssi import` feature (which uses the [Keycloak Config CLI](https://github.com/adorsys/keycloak-config-cli)), Java 21 is recommended.
+    Make sure to set your JAVA_HOME environment variable accordingly:
+    ```bash
+    export JAVA_HOME=/usr/lib/jvm/jdk-21-oracle-x64/
+    ```

+---

 ## Configuration

 The CLI uses a configuration system based on shell environment variables for better organization and maintainability.
 Configuration is managed through `config.yaml` in the project root.